andrewpfunk/serverless-tutorial/README.md

 - `git commit`

-This will open a text editor and prompt you to enter a commit message, something like "Regenerated package.json using npm install"
+This will open a text editor and prompt you to enter a commit message, e.g. "Regenerated package.json using npm install"

 - Save the file and exit the text editor
 - `git status`